A global archive of independent reviews of everything happening from the beginning of the millennium

 The Library ceiling, in particular, shows an ability to fill large spaces with geometrically balanced ornament, ostensibly drawn from antique sources but increasingly of his own creation.

 It is Adam's work that adds most renown to the house.
-Without it, fewer visitors from Horace Walpole onwards would have come to see it down to the centuries.
+Without it, fewer visitors from Horace Walpole onwards would have come to see it down the centuries.

 It is not all that extensive, extending mainly to ceilings, fireplaces, some decoration and, it would appear, advice on proportions and layout.
 It was probably cut short by the early death of Admiral Edward Boscawen in 1761, who had commissioned the rebuilding.
 The Italianate influences are evident as are references to his patron's naval life.